Format string in ChezScheme

 String formatting is used on everyday programming, and it is essential in every

 programming language.
-ChezScheme’s implementation of format
+ChezScheme’s implementation of format supports all of the

 Common Lisp format directives except for those specific to Common Lisp pretty printer.